 35. Umpires/Technical Officials are responsible for submitting Red Card Reports to disciplinary@munsterhockey.ie to be received within 48 hours of the conclusion of the match.
 Where such reports are not received within this timescale, they shall be referred to the Umpire’s Committee by the Secretary of the Disciplinary Committee for attention, if appropriate.

-36. Misconduct / Code of Conduct Reports should be emailed within seven (7) days of the date of the incident to disciplinary@hockey.com.
+36. Misconduct / Code of Conduct Reports should be emailed within seven (7) days of the date of the incident to disciplinary@Munsterhockey.com.
 Misconduct/Code of Conduct Reports/Referrals from the Munster Branch Management Committee.

 37. Where a Misconduct / Code of Conduct Report has been received, or a referral has been made by the Munster Branch management Committee, the Secretary of the Disciplinary Committee will arrange for all the correspondence to be sent to the Secretary of the Club or directly to the Participant.